 - the Ordinary residence pages from the official GOV.UK website

 Alternatively, you can ask the person completing your assessment with you for a full explanation of the Ordinary Residence provision.

-If you are not Ordinarily Resident in Solihull, you will be supported by the Adult Care and Support team while we contact the appropriate Local Authority.
+If you are not Ordinarily Resident in Solihull, you will be supported by the Adult Social Care Support team while we contact the appropriate Local Authority.